Beer and biscuits

 I did not know, or least did not remember, that the bell in the tower at the Arboretum was stolen from a Chinese temple at Canton during the opium wars rather then having been taken, along with the canon, from Russia.

 Nottingham City Council has saved itself further embarrassment regarding the bell by giving the original to a Leicestershire regiment and having it replaced with a copy.
 I can't help feeling that it might be sensible to give it back to the Chinese before they decide to come and get it.

 I did remember however that two of the said canon were captured at Sevastopol in the Crimean war.
-(Well to accurate I remembered Sebastopol as carved onto the monument, but it seems we're not supposed to call it that any more and Sebastopol now throws up a spelling error everywhere.)
+(Well to be accurate I remembered Sebastopol as is carved ont o the monument, but it seems we're not supposed to call it that any more and Sebastopol now throws up a spelling error everywhere.)